Best Toaster of 2020

 The BLACK+DECKER TR3500SD also earned a 6 out of 10 in this metric.
 It has a nice interface with backlit buttons, but it utilizes a trapdoor crumb tray instead of the slide-out style.
 This necessitates moving the entire toaster when you want to empty the crumbs, which can be a little inconvenient.

-The below-average scorers in our ease of use testing presented specific annoyances in their day to day use that we felt had the potential to cause too many morning frustrations.
+The below-average scorers in our ease of use testing presented specific annoyances in their day to day use that we felt could cause too many morning frustrations.
 The Darth Vader model, which scored a 4, has its controls on the backside of the unit, meaning you have to poke your head around to see what shade setting you're in.
 This could be rectified by placing it on your counter backward, but we're pretty sure anyone interested in this model doesn't want Darth staring at their wall.
 The AmazonBasics KT-3680 has a slightly hard to access crumb tray, and the buttons feel a bit flimsy.

 Bagel Toasting Quality